Friesian Sporthorse Association Registration Guidelines ~

 Approved for Breeding:

-Mare Books:
+Mare Predicates:

 - Earned Silver Elite Book status